 Pediatric Hirschsprung disease has an incidence of about 1 per 5,000 live births, making it a common etiology of delayed passing of meconium.
-Hirschsprung disease is associated with some life-threatening complications and has a mortality rate of 30%.
+Hirschsprung disease is associated with some life-threatening complications such as intestinal obstruction, proximal dilatation of the intestines, thinning and infection of the intestines leading to enterocolitis.
+These complications are responsible for a mortality rate of 30%.

 Pediatric Hirschsprung disease is more common among males with a 4:1 ratio.
 By 2 years, all patients with Hirschsprung disease are already diagnosed.